 Work Out Where You Want To Be In Life

-Decide on what you where you want to be in your retirement.
+Decide on where you want to be in your retirement.
 Are you happy living where you are now, or do you want to live elsewhere?

 Start planning early so that you are in the home that you want to retire in and mortgage clear in time.

 Think about the practicalities of growing old.
-Will the house that you plan living in need any modification for mobility issues?
-Understanding that there may be major expenses required to modify your home will help you plan for these eventualities.
+Will the house that you plan to live in need any modification for mobility issues?
+Understanding that there may be major expenses required to modify your home will help you plan for these eventualities and your financial future.